akshmakov/LinuxGSM-docker/README.md

 Run Game Servers in Docker, multiplex multiple LinuxGSM deployments easily by taking advantage of Dockers port mapping.

+## Easy step

+the script create a user name lgsm with a home directory path /home/lgsm/

+PS: I use root user of the main linux system to build and use the script

+- Download the git repo git clone ...
+- Change permission to executable : chmod +x linuxgsm-docker-build.sh && chmod +x linuxgsm-docker.sh
+- Execute linuxgsm-docker-build.sh
+- Edit some variable at the top of the linuxgsm-docker.sh script
+- Execute linuxgsm-docker.sh all you need is in this script

 ## Image Tags

 - `latest` `base` - base image with linuxgsm.sh script and user setup